phetsims/phet-info/doc/core-description-overview.md

 - Once making changes, they hear:
    - changing states in "built-in" or accessible object responses  present on the object.
    - changes to surrounding context in accessible context responses.

-# Core Description Exemplars and Examples

-## pH Scale and pH Scale:Basics
-In _pH Scale_ the designers made good choices to keep the Screen Summary simple, while at the same time providing essential scaffolds for interactive exploration:
-   - The "Current Details" describes whether the beaker "contains liquid" or "is empty".
-   - The "Interaction Hint" prompts to either, "Move probe to start exploring," or "Add a solution to beaker and play," depending on the state of the beaker.
-The rest of the details such as which solution, the current volume, the current pH reading, and the color of solution, are left for a learner to interactively discover further down, either directly from the state of the interactive objects or through accessible paragraphs and lists near the interactive objects.

-Compare the description design of [Molarity]() with [pH Scale]() to see how Molarity's _Interactive Description_ design includes more detail and more qualitative detail in both the Screen Summary and the Play Area.
-The dynamic states in the _Core Description_ design of _pH Scale_ rely mainly on visually available quantitative values, and use qualitative descriptions sparingly to describe 2 or 3 essentail states rather than all states (e.g., "beaker contains liquid" or "beaker is empty.")

-## General Requirements and Considerations for Interactive Components
-Description options vary for each interactive component.
-Always keep the stategies listed above in mind when working on _Core Description_.

-For _Core Description_:
- - You always need to design an accessibleName.
- - You always need to consider designing accessibleHelpText.
- - You need to review the options for each component listed in [Core Description Options](https://github.com/phetsims/phet-info/blob/main/doc/core-description-options.md), then depending the interaction, determine if you have the resources to design and implement all listed options.
-Review the strategies above if/when you encounter design challenges.

-### Requirements for Common Interactive Components (THIS SECTION IN PROGRESS)
-For an slider:
-    - accessibleName
-    - accessibleHelpText (optional)
-    - accessible object response (currently option pdomCreateAriaValueText) (numeric value, rounded to human-readable value)
-    - accessible context response (currently option pdomCreateContextResponseAlert) (if simple)

 # References on how to use a screen reader
 From the description course: [Description Design for Interactive Learning Resources](https://www.coursera.org/learn/description-design-for-interactive-learning-resources):
 - Tip Sheet - [Using VoiceOver with a PhET Sim](https://docs.google.com/document/d/1qz0Dm2lA67tRhgw1GaHVeOSnldBoMj7AT5UE_UaXz1U/edit?tab=t.0#heading=h.rj5etgrq1nf7)